fredveloper/milestone-project1/README.md

 The Islandbridge Fitness logo was created by me.

 ### Acknowledgements
 The gradient background animation was found through this tutorial [here]( https://www.youtube.com/watch?v=NnrBempao2M).
+The colours were customised to meet the design needs.

 The registration form layout was found [here](https://mdbootstrap.com/docs/jquery/forms/basic/) an it was customised by me to meet the design needs.